maisken/Paradox_IP150/README.md

 ### Basic configuration should allow you to get going:

 Make sure you have an MQTT broker running, for instance by using Hass.io integrations.
+Also, the IP150 module only works with a self-signed certificate, which offers little protection over plaintext.
+Hence, the recommended setup is to:
+- Disable remote access to the IP150 module on your router
+- Configure the IP150 module to work via HTTP (port 80)
+- You can still arm, disarm and see if the alarm triggered via the Home Assistant interface, which can be securely accessed remotely

 Then:

 #### Hass.io: add-on configuration details => Paradox IP150MQTT Adapter (web based configuration)
 ```